getpatchwork/patchwork/UPGRADING.md

 ### Fixup external references to `apps/`

-The `apps/` directory is gone; the patchwork module is now in the top-level directory.
+The `apps/` directory is gone; the Patchwork module is now in the top-level directory.
 If you have scripts that run anything from `apps/` (e.g. incoming mail parsers that call `parsemail.sh`, and cron scripts), then remove the `apps/` directory from those: